canonical/cloud-init/doc/rtd/topics/faq.rst

 --------

-The `/var/lib/cloud/instance` directory is a symbolic link that points to the most recenlty used instance-id direcotry.
+The `/var/lib/cloud/instance` directory is a symbolic link that points to the most recenlty used instance-id directory.
 This folder contains the information cloud-init received from datasources, including vendor and user data.
 This can be helpful to review to ensure the correct data was passed.